jeikabu/nng.NETCore/README.md

 ## Usage

-Currently only works in projects targetting:
+Currently works in projects targetting:
 - .NET Core App 1.0+
 - .NET Standard 1.5+
-    - `SuppressUnmanagedCodeSecurity` is used with .NET Standard 2.0+ for improved PInvoke performance
+    - [`SuppressUnmanagedCodeSecurity`](https://docs.microsoft.com/en-us/dotnet/api/system.security.suppressunmanagedcodesecurityattribute) is used with .NET Standard 2.0+ for improved PInvoke performance
 - .NET Framework 4.6.1+

-After installing the package and building your output folder should have `runtimes/` directory containing native binaries.
+After installing the package and building, your output folder should have `runtimes/` directory containing native binaries.

-On .NET Core/Standard you can either use `NngLoadContext` (or your own `AssemblyLoadContext`) to load the appropriate native library and use NNG:
+On .NET Core/Standard you can either use `NngLoadContext` (or your own [`AssemblyLoadContext`](https://docs.microsoft.com/en-us/dotnet/api/system.runtime.loader.assemblyloadcontext)) to load the appropriate native library and use NNG:
 ```csharp
 var path = Path.GetDirectoryName(typeof(Program).Assembly.Location);
 var ctx = new nng.NngLoadContext(path);